AdobeDocs/graphql-mesh-gateway/src/pages/mesh/advanced/caching/cache-control-headers.md

 # Cache-control headers

-When a browser or a GET request accesses a URL, the site's response headers typically include a `cache-control` header, which determines how long the site will allow its data to be cached.
+When a browser, `fetch` request, or CDN request accesses a URL, the site's response headers typically include a `cache-control` header, which determines how long the site will allow its data to be cached.
 For example, a site could have the following response header:

 ```html
 cache-control: max-age=3600